Big Rig Jig

 Know Before You Go

-This sculpture has been moved to the historic Fergusons Motel, down the street from Fremont Street Experience.
-On the corner of Fremont St & 11th
+This sculpture has been moved to the historic Fergusons Motel, down the street from Fremont Street Experience, on the corner of Fremont St & 11th in the Fremont East District.

 Old Location: Burning Man Festival, Black Rock Desert, Pershing, Nevada, United States